yingfhu/pandoc/test/command/biblatex-cms.md

     citation styles.
 Also note the sorttitle and indextitle fields.
-By default, all entries without an author or editor are alphabetized by title but we want this entry to be alphabetized under ''C'' rather than ''T.'' There''s also an isbn field'
+By default, all entries without an author or editor are alphabetized by title but we want this entry to be alphabetized under ''C'' rather than ''T''.
+There''s also an isbn field'
   edition: 15
   id: cms
   isbn: '0-226-10403-6'